MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-remote-network-health-logs.md

 Once your logs are integrated with Log Analytics, you can visualize the data with an Azure Workbook for Microsoft Entra.
 This process is covered in the next section.

-You can also further integrate logs with Microsoft Sentinel.
-Follow the [Onboard Microsoft Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/quickstart-onboard) Quickstart.
+You can also integrate logs with Microsoft Sentinel for security analytics and threat intelligence.
+For more information, follow the [Onboard Microsoft Sentinel](https://learn.microsoft.com/en-us/azure/sentinel/quickstart-onboard) Quickstart.

 ## Analyze logs with a Workbook